+2. Launch VideoProc Converter and go to the DVD module from its home screen.

+3. VideoProc Converter will automatically detect the DVD file system type, and displays all the titles and chapters contained in the DVD.

 Step 2.
-Launch VideoProc and go to the DVD module from its home screen.

-Step 3.
-VideoProc will automatically detect the DVD file system type, and displays all the titles and chapters contained in the DVD.

-How to Upload DVD to YouTube After Ripping
+Upload the Digitized DVD to YouTube After Ripping

 Before you get started, please note that YouTube will take down copy-right protected content and even ban your channel.
 Make sure you own the DVD.
 YouTube also add a feature on March 17, 2021, that can warn creators about copyright issues.
 The feature is called Checks during the upload flow.

 1. Click the Create Button (camcorder icon) next to your profile photo.